 303-284-6077, to be connected to a VSO in your area.

-Is there a VSO who can assist me with my benefits at the Bill Daniels Veteran Service Center/VA CRRC?
+VSO Benefits Assistance at the Bill Daniels Veteran Service Center/VA CRRC

 State Veteran Service Officer